The millennial struggle is real

-So if one of your coworkers tell you your report was “on fleek,” instead of scolding them to use “proper” English, take a minute to educate yourself, and keep in mind that your generation also made up its own unique words back in your day.
+So if one of your coworkers tells you your report was “on fleek,” instead of scolding them to use “proper” English, take a minute to educate yourself and keep in mind that your generation also made up its own unique words back in your day.

-Without further ado, here are 8 popular phrases and words amongst millennials this year:
+Without further ado, here are 8 popular phrases and words amongst millennials:

 Feels is a catchall for strong or complex emotions.